ibm-cloud-docs/solution-tutorials/lamp-stack.md

 With Bluemix Virtual Servers, you have several security options like vulnerability scanner and add-on firewalls.

 ### Vulnerability Scanner
-The vulnerability scanners scans the server for any vulnerabilities related to the server.
+The vulnerability scanner scans the server for any vulnerabilities related to the server.
 To run a vulnerability scan on the server follow the steps below.

 1. From the dashboard, select your server and then click on the security tab.
 2. Click on the **scan** button and to start the scan.